123-Dyno/publishing-strapiv4-heroku/README.md

 ## Supporting Open Source Strapi

 At the current moment Strapi Cloud is in closed beta but does look to provide fully managed and lower cost services when it releases for those interested in a fully cloud managed solution.
-If you prefer to self host and fully own Strapi, the software comes with a license for use above 5 seats that you can find on their [website](https://strapi.io).
+If you prefer to self host and fully own Strapi, the software comes with a license for use above 5 seats that you can find on their [website](https://strapi.io), this was initially built off the blog template in the starters section there.

 ## Future Wants